 Implied consent warning

 It’s useful to talk about this here because it can have a real effect on how your case proceeds.
-In the state of Georgia, persons arrested on charge of a DUI do not have a whole range of rights in relation to the arrest.
+In the state of Georgia, persons arrested on a charge of a DUI do not have a whole range of rights in relation to the arrest.

 You can’t claim your Miranda rights (the right to be informed of why you’re being arrested and your choice to remain silent) in a DUI arrest.
 It only really applies when you’re already in custody and are being questioned.

 However, if you’re arrested for a DUI, there’s one right you can call on.
-Under Georgia state law, a traffic official that has pulled you over on the suspicion of having committed a DUI must inform you of the Georgia “Implied Consent laws” before requiring you to take a field, blood or breathalyzer test.
+Under Georgia state law, a traffic official that has pulled you over on the suspicion of having committed a DUI must inform you of the Georgia “Implied Consent laws” before requiring you to take a field, blood, or breathalyzer test.

 The implied consent law simply means that as a registered driver in Georgia, you have impliedly consented to have your blood or breath sample taken upon suspicion of a DUI.